Explo '72

-Explo '72 was an evangelistic conference sponsored by Campus Crusade for Christ, planned and directed by Paul Eshleman.
+Explo '72 was an evangelistic conference held from June 12 to June 17, 1972, in Dallas, Texas.
+It was sponsored by Campus Crusade for Christ, planned and directed by Paul Eshleman.
 Explo '72 has been called the most visible event of the 1970s Jesus movement, and came to be associated with the same, even though its primary attendees were not directly involved in that movement.

-It was held in various locations in Dallas, Texas from June 12 to June 17, 1972, with a nightly gathering in the Cotton Bowl.
+It was held in various locations in Dallas with a nightly gathering in the Cotton Bowl.
 Its goal was to gather 100,000 high school and college students together to train them in personal evangelism, with a vision toward world evangelism, and to encourage attendees to seek some form of Christian service career.

 Background

 Attendance at the daytime conference was estimated at 80,000, with about 95% from a white background, fewer than 3000 black attendees, and an international representation of 75 countries.
 Most of these were middle class high school and college students.

 The daily schedule included evangelism classes and seminars in the daytime, with hands-on exercises in the afternoon.
-Nightly events at Cotton Bowl features bands, well known preachers, and pro players from various sporting teams.
+Nightly events at Cotton Bowl featured bands, well known preachers, and professional athletes from various sporting teams.

 Billy Graham spoke on six occasions during the event including the final event which was a public, eight-hour-long, Christian music festival on Saturday, June 17, 1972.
 Dubbed "The Christian Woodstock", the event drew an estimated attendance between 100,000 and 200,000.
 Newsweek described the crowds as being "militant Christians."
 Featured artists were Love Song, Larry Norman, Randy Matthews, The Archers, Andrae Crouch and the Disciples, Children of the Day, Johnny Cash, and Kris Kristofferson.
 The festival was held on a huge open swath of land just north of downtown Dallas that had been cleared for construction of the Woodall Rodgers Freeway.
-The excavation for this highway linking Interstate 35 and US75 would forever obliterate the festival site.
 Portions of this event were recorded and released on the 1972 album Jesus Sound Explosion.
-Included on the album were performances by artists as diverse as Johnny Cash, Andrae Crouch and The Disciples, Willa Dorsey, The Speer Family, and Armageddon Experience.
+Included on the album were performances by artists as diverse as Johnny Cash, Andrae Crouch and The Disciples, Willa Dorsey, the Speer Family, and Armageddon Experience.

 Many conservative Christian groups were critical of Explo '72 for its ecumenical involvement with both Protestant and Roman Catholic ministries, and for its use of rock music.
 The event attracted Jesus movement fringe groups, including the Children of God and the Christian World Liberation Front.